First responders recognized for life-saving response

 |0

-This work, First responders recognized for life-saving response [Image 3 of 3], by Kristen Wong, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, First responders recognized for life-saving response, by Kristen Wong, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT